 The Stouffville facility produces premium grade pressure treated residential lumber for the construction of outdoor decks and fences, milled wood accessories such as wood balusters and fence toppers to enhance outdoor fences and decks, as well as railing systems for the retail building materials industry.

-Capital expenditures at the Stouffville facility for the year ended December 31, 2017 amounted to approximately \$5.2 million, primarily representing the remaining scope of work relating to stormwater and pavement projects and to build a new kiln.
+Capital expenditures at the Stouffville facility for the year ended December 31, 2018 amounted to approximately \$418,000, for a new kiln, a stacker machine, and to carry out the remaining work relating to stormwater and pavement projects.